JORIM1981/Password-Vault/README.md

 ## User Stories

-- As a user, you can create a password locker account with your details, a login username and password.
+- As a user, you can create a password vault account with your details, a login username and password.
 - As a user, you can store your already existing account credentials in the application.
 - As a user, you can create new account credentials in the application.
 - As a user, you have the option of putting in a password that you want to use for the new credential account.